 Being a single parent, you should update whatever insurance policy you have and make your children the legal beneficiaries of that insurance.
 Sometimes, people forget to update their policy and their ex-spouse retains the beneficiary.

 If you are separated instead of divorced, which is more commonly known as community property states, your spouse will automatically get the beneficiary of the policy.
 So, make sure you check your policy and change the names to the correct beneficiary.
+Looking for reliable divorce lawyer, then you can find attorneys Glen Burnie at this website for legal help!

 In the USA, children are minor to get death benefits from the insurance company.
 Rather the company would provide it to any legal guardian you mention in your policy.
 What would you do if you didn’t have such an option?